 Drone operation is legal in most of the Adirondacks, but there are some misperceptions among both the general public and drone pilots about exactly what is allowed where.
-Here are a few important considerations to be aware of when flying a drone in the Adirondack Mountains:
+Here are four key guidelines for where and how you can fly a drone in the Adirondack Mountains:

 1. Stick to the rules

 You must follow all relevant FAA regulations while operating your drone in the Adirondacks: flying no more than 400 feet above ground level, maintaining a visual line of sight to the aircraft at all times, etc.

 2. Know your land classifications

 The NYSDEC prohibits the operation of drones in Wilderness Areas, Primitive Areas, Primitive Bicycle Corridors, and Canoe Areas.
 There are some additional restrictions that you can read about on the DEC website.